dev117uday/learning-databases/mongodb/mongo-administration.md

 * central point of replication
 * keeps track of all statements getting replicated
-* its is a capped collection : size of collection is limited&#x20;
+* its is a capped collection : size of collection is limited
 * by defualt, it takes 5% of the available disk
 * it appends statements ( used in replication ), till the file cap is reached
 * once full, it starts to over write operations from top